antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - Improve tab sorting: Use tab index

 - When opening windows from popout, need to use size of last normal window X grab width and height in TabWindow
   X pass last focused window to actions.activateTab and actions.openWindow
   - If there is no current window for pulling width and height, should use open window 0

+- Searching for "fac" in popout seems to skip Facebook saved window when using arrow keys to navigate...

+- FavIcon / title alignment looks off in Revert Dialog